 »Learn more subcommands

 In addition to the normal Terraform workflow, the CLI includes many subcommands for additional operations, including checking configuration formatting, importing configurations, and manipulating state.
-Read the following resources to get more familiar with the Terraform CLI.
+Review the following resources and tutorials to get more familiar with the Terraform CLI.

 - Formatting configuration with